pfreemantlm/dev-standard/Platform/CampaignService.md

 ## getBrands

-Returns a mapping of ID:Name for all Brands available to the provided Advertiser.
+Using the parameter `(campaignservice)getBrands` this will return a mapping of ID:Name for all Brands available to the provided Advertiser.
 A Brand name will be required to create and update Campaign data.

 Example Input: